(Photo: DepositPhotos)

 Leaning up against Rocky Mountain National Park’s west side, Grand County, home to Winter Park Mountain Resort and Grand Lake, offers unparalleled outdoor opportunities.
 See our list of thrilling, nature and water adventures.

-48 Hours in Rocky Mountain National Park
+A Weekend in Rocky Mountain National Park

 Only have 48 hours?
 Make the most of your time by following our itinerary covering both sides of the park.